Sittingbourne

-Chatham Main Line links to London Victoria and HS1 to St Pancras International, the journey taking about an hour from Sittingbourne railway station.
+Chatham Main Line links to London Victoria station and HS1 to St Pancras International, the journey taking about an hour from Sittingbourne railway station.

 History

 Sittingbourne owes its name to a modernised version of an observation on its location.
 The town's name came from the fact that there is a small stream or "bourne" running underground in part of the town.
 Hasted writing in the 1790s in his History of Kent states that:

+Another explanation is that the name Sittingbourne derives from the Old English sīdeingasburna meaning the 'stream of the dwellers on the slope'.